calinrc/dbt_playground/README.md

      ```bash
     cd ../dbt_prj
     ```
-  - Create a folder named row
+  - Create a folder named raw
   - create a schema.yaml file to point to "external" datasets
 ```yaml
 ---